 What is the award?

 The winners received a sum of money to invest in their professional development to support the delivery of a shared improvement objective.
-However, all shortlisted partnerships had access to a range of support including mentoring, networks, personal development and improvement skill-building and opportunities to attend events during the year.
+However, all shortlisted partnerships had access to a range of support including mentoring, networks, personal development, improvement skill-building and opportunities to attend events during the year.

 Why was the award created?

-The award also demonstrates the importance NHS Improvement attaches to investing in leadership for improvement, which was a key part of our national framework Developing People — Improving Care.
-This is an evidence based framework to guide action on improvement skill building, leadership development and talent management for people in NHS-funded roles.
+The award also demonstrates the importance we attach to investing in leadership for improvement, which was a key part of our national framework Developing People — Improving Care.
+This is an evidence-based framework to guide action on improvement skill building, leadership development and talent management for people in NHS-funded roles.
 The key principles of this, such as compassionate and inclusive leadership, were central to Sir Peter’s philosophy and provide the context for judging the award.